CJS-ES6-Module-Transformation-Research/tcppubsub/README.md

 * Publish-subscribe data.
 * Listen on requests.
-* Request some data from listeners.
+* Query some data from listeners.
 * Topic without wildcard 'app/configuration/server' .
 * Topic with wildcard 'app/configuration/#' or 'app/#/configuration',....
 * Data can be a string or a object and is emitted as a buffer.